abedshamia/Climostate/README.md

 - see the temperature of the selected city of the country I'm looking for
 - see the forecast for 3 days of the selected city inthe country I'm looking for

+## **User Journey**  :pencil2:
+ When the user enters the Event web application home, he/she can view different sections that shows (features - testimonials - explore places)  He/She can choose the desired section to view by clicking on to its name on the navigation bar or by scrolling and then transferring to it.
+At the home page, she/he look up for the desired country by typing its name and click "Get Started!".

+ After the user clicks on the "Get Started!" button on the home page, he will be moved to an desired country page in which he/she can view different cards about the country including its photo, general info, cities' weather state and next 3 days state for the country.

 Features
 ---
 * Easy to use.